 Cancer, the disease has been prevalent for a long time and the occurrence has been on the rise.
 And it is a battle you don’t choose.
 It is the second leading cause of death globally and was responsible for 8.8 million deaths in 2015.
 Fortunately, we have come to an age of optimism where science and technology are inching closer to cure.

-Cancer is an aggregation of unhealthy cells that effect the healthy body cells, to remove these cells/cancer from the body, treatment modalities like surgery, radiotherapy, chemotherapy, hormone therapy and immunotherapy are used.
+Cancer is an aggregation of unhealthy cells that affect the healthy body cells, to remove these cells/cancer from the body, treatment modalities like surgery, radiotherapy, chemotherapy, hormone therapy and immunotherapy are used.
 These therapies are available for cancer of all types and stages offering a considerable chance of recovery even for patients in advanced stages who have exhausted all standard treatments.

-Adequate follow-up is essential for reducing the risk of recurrence after standard cancer therapies and for restoration of the patient’s defense and repair functions.
+Adequate follow-up is essential for reducing the risk of recurrence after standard cancer therapies and for the restoration of the patient’s defense and repair functions.

 Treatment aiming Symptom Relief

 Cancer pain is multifaceted, and treatment involves a toolbox full of pharmacological as well as palliative measures which need to be judiciously used to make patients as comfortable as possible.
-To alleviate the symptom burden for a patient, the role of pain and palliation comes into play, this further helps the patient to cope with the surgical, chemotherapeutic and radiation after effects.
+To alleviate the symptom burden for a patient, the role of pain and palliation comes into play, this further helps the patient to cope with the surgical, chemotherapeutic and radiation after-effects.

 Aggressive surgeries, radiotherapy and chemotherapy focus more on prolonging the survival of the patient but the health-related quality of life in most cases is seen to get adversely affected.
-One out of three cancer patients suffer from a mood disorder at some point in their cancer care trajectory.
+One out of three cancer patients suffers from a mood disorder at some point in their cancer care trajectory.

 Therapeutic practices and relaxation techniques can help patients respond to cancer treatment better and improve health.
 It has also been seen that some treatments work better when the patient is well nourished with adequate calories and protein in the diet.
-Nutrition therapy is of essence to ensure that the patient gets the right nutrients required to maintain their body weight and strength, keep body tissue healthy and fight infection is as important as the medication that one gets during treatment.
+Nutrition therapy is of the essence to ensure that the patient gets the right nutrients required to maintain their body weight and strength, keep body tissue healthy and fight infection is as important as the medication that one gets during treatment.

-Holistic approach combines standard medicine with evidence-based therapies to treat the disease and treatment-related side effects, improve the immune system, speed up physical rehabilitation, educate about lifestyle modifications and counsel to manage stress.
+The holistic approach combines standard medicine with evidence-based therapies to treat the disease and treatment-related side effects, improve the immune system, speed up physical rehabilitation, educate about lifestyle modifications and counsel to manage stress.
 Treatment of every aspect of the patient and not just the disease based on the holistic concept will bring physicians and scientists closer to their goal: Curing Cancer with Care.